-Requests from current grant recipients may be submitted to Arthritis Australia for no-cost extensions in writing (Emails should be sent to researchgrants@arthritisaustralia.com.au on institution letterhead - with cc reference to a supervisor or team research leader).
-The request will be forwarded to the Chair of the GAC for approval.
-The period of the extension request must not exceed twelve (12) months - except in personal circumstances or in the case of a pandemic such as COVID-19 - with global effects.
+Requests from current grant recipients may be submitted to Arthritis Australia for no-cost extensions in writing (Emails should be sent to researchgrants@arthritisaustralia.com.au on Institution letterhead-with cc reference to a supervisor or Team research leader).
+The request will be forwarded to the CEO of Arthritis Australia for approval.
+The period of the extension request must not exceed 12 months- except in personal circumstances or in the case of a pandemic (such as COVID 19) with global effects.